voolga/agentql-test-examples/examples/js-examples/news-aggregator/README.md

 ---
-title: Close a cookie dialog
+title: Perform sentiment analysis
-description: Close a site's dialog for rejecting/accepting cookies with AgentQL.
+description: Perform sentiment analysis on YouTube comments with AgentQL and OpenAI's GPT-3.5 model.
 updated: 2025-03-05
 ---

-# Example script: close a cookie dialog with AgentQL
+# Example script: perform sentiment analysis with AgentQL

-This example demonstrates how to use AgentQL close a site's dialog for rejecting/accepting cookies.
+This is an example shows how to return news headlines from a selection of URLs and save the results to a CSV file.

 ## Run the script